 In addition to breaking down the organic bonds in oil, oyster mushrooms are also powerful absorbers of mercury.
 Their mycelium channels mercury from the ground up into the mushroom itself.
 Once the mushroom is picked and destroyed (obviously you wouldn’t want to eat it!), the mercury is removed from the environment.

 Heavy metal pollution is a serious problem all over the world.
 Just this morning (Aug08) I read an article about high mercury levels in the Great Salt Lake in Utah.
 What if someday we were able to remove toxic heavy metals like mercury from our soil and water by cultivating mushrooms?

 Is it possible?
-Can we fix the terrible damage we've done to the environment through mushrooms?
+Can we remedy some of the terrible damage we’ve done to the environment through mushrooms?
 Plenty seem to think so.
 If mycorestoration is the wave of the future, oyster mushrooms will be leading the way!